Why using consistent dog training signals stops bad behavior

 Use consistent signals for training success

-If you want your dog to listen and enjoy spending time with you, focus on clear communication.
+If you want your dog to listen and enjoy spending time with you, focus on consistent cues and repetitive training routines.
 Use short commands and consistent body language.
 And use the right tools.

 Remember, training is a two-way street.
-Patience, positive reinforcement, and respect will go a long way in building an obedient and happy canine companion.
+Consistent rules, patience, positive reinforcement, and respect will go a long way in building an obedient and happy canine companion.

 Richard Thomas has been a freelance animal and pet care writer for over a decade.
-He also is a volunteer dedicated to animal rescue and welfare, working for different organizations.
+He is also a dedicated volunteer in animal rescue and welfare, working with various organizations.
 He lives with two adopted cats and a rescue dog.